kilian-tscherny/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+This project is a simple program that uses Python to analyse and display data on US bikesharing in New York City, Chicago and Washington.

 ### Files used
 Include the files used